tecnella-com/crypto-follow/README.md

 3. Select __"More Tools" > "Extensions"__
 4. In the upper right corner, activate __"Development Mode"__
 5. Select the new option __Load Unzipped__
-6. Find the Dist Folder (downloaded earlier) and select it.
+6. Find the Crypto-Follow-v.x.x.x Folder (downloaded earlier) and select it.
 7. Go to "Extension Option" and __pin the extension__

 #### 3. Configure on user interface